insane-dev-wow/multi-step-wizard/README.md

 }
 ```

-Step-specific validation is triggered through React Hook Form’s `trigger()` API so only the active step is validated when the user clicks **Next**.
+The dynamic list uses `useFieldArray`; new services are **prepended** (newest on top) and each row is keyed by the field's stable `id`.
 After each step change, `useStepFocus` moves focus to the new step heading for keyboard and screen-reader users.

 ### State management